jasonnoble/LearningSwiftWorkshop/1_swift_introduction.md

 <div class="fix-block">
 	<span class="title">Fix #4: Logical Operators </span>
 	<p>The software that provides instructions on keeping our machine running is looking a bit rough.</p>
-	<p>Without changing the println statements, fix the slew of errors below.</p>
+	<p>Without changing the print statements, fix the slew of errors below.</p>
 </div>

 ```swift